 There was anger from Andy Murray, but still not enough of the old strength to stop him from making his earliest exit from the US Open since his debut thirteen years ago.
 The former world number one battled his lights out on the stadium where he won his first Grand Slam, but it was not enough to save him from a 7-5 2-6 6-4 6-4 defeat against 31st seed Fernando Verdasco.

 Murray said later: ‘I went for a shower and he was having an ice bath.
 When I came out his coach and one of the Spanish doubles players were in there chatting.

 “I asked the supervisor what he was doing, there are clear rules here.
 They weren’t in there for long.
 You have got to do better than that.
 This is one of the biggest events in the world and if there are rules you have got to stick to them.”

 Verdasco said: “Obviously if Andy says that, I don’t want to say that he lies, but I didn’t talk one word with my coach or any one member of my team.
 I know exactly the rule and I don’t want to be the one breaking it.”

 With tournament organisers apparently unable to shed any light on what happened, it was a case of one man’s word against the other – and Murray was determined to make sure it was he who had the last one.

-Weak officialdom would not surprise anyone in tennis, but it is not the reason the 31 year-old Scot went down.
-He perished because he is not yet ready to overcome the challenge of a player of this caliber.
+Weak officialdom would not surprise anyone in tennis, but it is not the reason the 31-year-old Scot went down.
+He perished because he is not yet ready to overcome the challenge of a player of this calibre.

 Murray played a poor game at 3-3 in the fourth, and although he fought in an epic fashion in the final game, putting Verdasco through agonies for its 12-minute duration, he could not pull back level.